 In-Home Day Care

-In-home daycare facilities are another option.
+In-home child care facilities are another option.
 These are operated out of the owner’s home, but it’s not a casual arrangement.
 These providers must be licensed and their house must undergo safety inspections.
 Usually, there’s only one caregiver, so if your child has special needs or requires more attention, this may not be the best choice.

 Lucky enough to have family members nearby who dote on your children, but who can also discipline them when necessary?
 Ask them about the possibility of a more formal arrangement.
 This type of care benefits everyone, from Grandma to baby, and it can give you peace of mind as well.